-Figure 3.
-High-level conceptual overview of the VPC predictor direction predictor and the BTB (so that a separate direction and target prediction can be made for each branch).
-To accomplish this, the VPC predictor accesses the conditional branch prediction structures with a different virtual PC address (VPCA) and a virtual global history register (GHR) value (VGHR) for each virtual branch.
+predictor and the BTB (so that a separate direction and target prediction can be made for each branch).
+To accomplish this, the VPC predictor accesses the conditional branch prediction structures with a different virtual PC address (VPCA) and a virtual global history register value (VGHR) for each virtual branch.
 VPCA values are distinct for different virtual branches.
 VGHR values provide the context (branch history) information associated with each virtual branch.

 VPC prediction is an iterative prediction process, where each iteration takes one cycle.
-In the first iteration (i.e. for the first virtual branch), VPCA is the same as the original PC address of the indirect branch and VGHR is the same as the GHR value when the indirect branch is fetched.
-If the virtual branch is predicted not-taken, the prediction algorithm moves to the next iteration (i.e. the next virtual branch) by updating the VPCA and VGHR.6 The VPCA value for an iteration (other than the first iteration) is computed by hashing the original PC value with a randomized constant value that is specific to the iteration.
-In other words, $VPCA = PC \oplus HASHVAL[iter]$, where HASHVAL is a hardcoded hardware table of randomized numbers that are different from one another.
-The VGHR is simply left-shifted by one bit at the end of each iteration to indicate that the last virtual branch was predicted not taken.7
+In the first iteration (i.e., for the first virtual branch), VPCA is the same as the original PC address of the indirect branch and VGHR is the same as the GHR value when the indirect branch is fetched.
+If the virtual branch is predicted not-taken, the prediction algorithm moves to the next iteration (i.e., the next virtual branch) by updating the VPCA and VGHR.
+The VPCA value for an iteration (other than the first iteration) is computed by hashing the original PC value with a randomized constant value that is specific to the iteration.
+In other words, $VPCA = PC \oplus HASHVAL[iter]$ , where HASHVAL is a hard-coded hardware table of randomized numbers that are different from one another.
+The VGHR is simply leftshifted by one bit at the end of each iteration to indicate that the last virtual branch was predicted not-taken.
+Note that in the first iteration, the processor does not even know that the fetched instruction is an indirect branch.
+This is determined only after the BTB access.
+If the BTB access is a hit, the BTB entry provides the type of the branch.
+VPC prediction algorithm continues iterating only if all of the following three conditions are satisfied: 1) the first iteration hits in the BTB, 2) the branch type indicated by the BTB entry is an indirect branch, and 3) the prediction outcome of the first iteration is not-taken.
 The iterative prediction process stops when a virtual branch is predicted to be taken.
-Otherwise, the prediction process iterates until either the number of iterations is greater than MAX_ITER or there is a BTB miss (!pred_target in Algorithm 1 means there is a BTB miss).8 If the prediction process stops without predicting a target, the processor stalls until the indirect branch is resolved.
+Otherwise, the prediction process iterates until either the number of iterations is greater than MAX\ITER or there is a BTB miss (!pred\target in Algorithm 1 means there is a BTB miss).
+If the prediction process stops without predicting a target, the processor stalls until the indirect branch is resolved.
+Our results in Section 5.2 show that 81 percent of the correct predictions happen in the first three iterations.